MileHacker Logo

 Mt.
 Sarakura

-Various trails lead to the apex with different difficulty levels; shortest routes involve steep climbs.
+Various trails lead to the summit with different levels of difficulty; shortest routes involve steep climbs.

 Hiraodai Limestone Plateau